Is hybrid working beneficial for employee wellbeing?

-World Sleep Day—the annual celebration of healthy sleeping patterns and awareness day for sleep disorders—falls on the 18th March 2022.
-This year’s theme is ‘Quality Sleep, Sound Mind, Happy World’.
+World Sleep Day—the annual celebration of healthy sleeping patterns and awareness day for sleep disorders—falls on the 15th March 2024.

 The NHS state that nearly one in three of us suffer from poor sleep.
 And the Mental Health Foundation found that nearly (48%) of UK adults agreed that sleeping badly has a negative effect on their mental health.